sniklaus/sepconv-slomo/README.md

 # pytorch-sepconv
+Please consider our newest work, [Context-aware Synthesis](http://web.cecs.pdx.edu/~fliu/project/ctxsyn) for Video Frame Interpolation.

 This is a reference implementation of Video Frame Interpolation via Adaptive Separable Convolution [1] using PyTorch.
-Given two frames, it will make use of <a href="http://graphics.cs.pdx.edu/project/adaconv">adaptive convolution</a> [2] in a separable manner to interpolate the intermediate frame.
+Given two frames, it will make use of [adaptive convolution](http://graphics.cs.pdx.edu/project/adaconv) [2] in a separable manner to interpolate the intermediate frame.
 Should you be making use of our work, please cite our paper [1].

 <a href="https://arxiv.org/abs/1708.01692" rel="Paper"><img src="http://content.sniklaus.com/SepConv/Paper.jpg" alt="Paper" width="100%"></a>